 Tickets are from €9.99 to €34.99 and can be bought online here.
 There a useful option to buy tickets for a number of events together.

-Funders and supporters of the Temple Bar Tradfest also include Fáilte Ireland, The Temple Bar Company, The Arts Council, Culture Ireland, OPW, Dublin City Council and more.
+Funders and supporters of the Temple Bar Tradfest include Fáilte Ireland, The Temple Bar Company, The Arts Council, Culture Ireland, OPW, Dublin City Council and more.
+Experience The Temple Bar Tradfest while exploring the beauty of Ireland with our detailed travel guide for Ireland.